 This boiler is a high efficiency appliance, and therefore produces condensate: a by-product of the combustion process.
 A condensate collection system with an internal float switch monitors condensate level to prevent it from backing up into the combustion system.
-There is a 3⁄4" sweat connection provided to connect the outlet of the collection system to a drain or condensate pump.
+There is a flexible line that must be piped to a drain or condensate pump.